shreya-anch/Fullstack_assignment/README.md

 # 2. Goal
 At the end of the assignment you will be creating minimum 2 webpages where in:-

 1. You should create a table containing the necessary information and executed in a design style in accordance with the mockup(atached).
-You will be creating a webpage and visualising data stored in the [Azure](https://azure.microsoft.com/) database.
+You will be creating a webpage and visualising data stored in the [SQL] database.
 2. On the second webpage, you are free to show us your visualization skills.
 We expect you to do some nice plots(spider, donut).
 We also expect the visulization to be interactive with filters.
 # 3. Assignment
 Create minimum 2 webpage utilizing [Angular](https://angular.io/) framework.